-Compounding pharmacies can create several different high quality medications for women, and one major use of compounding pharmacies is to create hormones to treat menopause symptoms, however there are a wide range of women’s health medications that can be customized for each individual at a compounding pharmacy.
-Women have different health needs at different stages on their lives, and a compounding pharmacy can take into account the health requirements of each person as well as the health of each individual.
+Compounding pharmacies can create several different high-quality medications for women, and one major use of compounding pharmacies is to create hormones to treat menopause symptoms, however, there is a wide range of women’s health medications that can be customized for each individual at a compounding pharmacy.
+Women have different health needs at different stages in their lives, and a compounding pharmacy can take into account the health requirements of each person as well as the health of each individual.
 For instance, pre-existing hormone levels are measured before hormones are created at a compounding pharmacy, and other health factors may be taken into consideration.
 An endocrinologist can adjust hormone levels in the compound as needed and ensure the proper dosage is set as well.

 With the large range of women’s health conditions that can be treated at a compounding pharmacy, having a good pharmacy available is important for physicians so that they can create customized compounded treatments for their patients as needed.
 More conditions are being treated with compounded medications because physicians are finding that many women’s health issues need the customized and specialized attention that compounding pharmacies can provide with their treatments.

 Hormone treatments are probably the most widely known and recognized use of compounding medications for treating women’s health issues. some examples of hormone treatments that are regularly created at compounding pharmacies include Estrogen, Progesterone, DHEA, Testosterone, and Pregnenolone.
 Women make these hormones their entire life and the levels start to decline during peri-menopause or the years that lead up to menopause, causing a wide range of symptoms.
 All of these symptoms can be treated by compounded hormone replacement.